Trusts in Action webinar

 Trusts that listen deeply to their pupils and parents are better positioned to drive meaningful change.
 This session explores how stakeholder feedback can shape everything from classroom practice to central strategy.

-Session 4 – Becoming a Trust of Choice for Staff
+Session 4 – Becoming an Employer of Choice

-Speakers: Iona, Cornwall Education Learning Trust and The Pinnacle Learning Trust
+Speakers: Iona Jackson from Edurio, Dan Morrow and Lucy Gambier from Cornwall Education Learning Trust and Jayne Clarke from The Pinnacle Learning Trust.

 Attracting and retaining great staff starts with a strong culture.
 This session looks at how trusts build environments where people want to work – and stay – through leadership, opportunity, and trust-wide alignment.